davidystephenson/marion/README.md

   // '{ id: number; name: string; }'. ts(2345)
 }

-const deleteResult = handleRequest({ type: 'delete', id: 42 }) // Typed as a union of all return types
+const deleteResult = handleRequest({ type: 'delete', id: 42 }) // Inferred as a union of all return types
 ```

 ## Solution